 speaker

 Paul Newsome

-Analyst at Sandler O'Neill
+Analyst, Sandler O'Neill

 Okay.
 I was hoping you could talk about a little bit of the market environment, particularly for the brokerage operations.
 And, you know, two things I would like you to touch on.
 One, obviously, there seems to be something going on with insurance pricing.
-And the other is there are, you know, comments about dislocation of lots of folks from the JLT merger and whether or not that's having any impact on your business.
+And the other is there are, you know, comments about dislocation of lots of folks from the JLT merger and whether or not that's happening. any impact on your business?

+speaker